edasdemirlab/edasdemirlab.github.io/_posts/2022-03-14-MOOC-introductory-guide.md

 <h4>Why are you applying for Financial Aid?</h4>

 <p> <i>I am a student in the field of industrial engineering in Turkey, and I have been working in the field of data science.
 Recently, I started to be interested in exploring the ways of efficiently teaching programming languages used in data science to young candidates.
 To do this, I decided to enroll high quality programming courses to discover the effective ways of teaching programming.
 I started with Python and enrolled the first courses of the “Programming for Everybody” and “Web Application for Everybody” specializations thought by Dr. Charles Severance.
 I loved them.
 They are very helpful.
 I then wanted to learn more about developing web applications.
 I completed the “Building Web Applications in PHP” and “Introduction to Structured Query Language (SQL)” courses given by the same instructor.
-I am grateful that you provide such great courses and gave us to chance of developing our skills.
+I am grateful that you provide such great courses and gave us a chance to develop our skills.
 I have learned a lot and now I would like to continue with the next course of the same specialization, which is “Building Database Applications in PHP”.
 I believe that this course will let me combine my learning from the first two courses and learn more.
 Unfortunately, I am not able to afford the monthly rate of $48.
 I am a student, my income is low, and the currency in Turkey is terrible (1 $US = 8.5 TR lira).</i>
 </p>

 <h4>How will taking this course help you achieve your career goals?</h4>

 <p> <i>I have started to be interested in exploring the ways of efficiently teaching programming languages used in data science to young candidates.
-Coursera showed me that how much fun it could be in working hard on something that one is truly passionate about.
+Coursera showed me how much fun it could be in working hard on something that one is truly passionate about.
 I would like to combine my educational background that is mostly on mathematical optimization with the computer programming, and transfer my knowledge to my future students.
-I believe that the courses I have been taking at Coursera for a while will let me to develop my skills so that I can be helpful for young students.
-I also believe that the environs of this and other courses in Coursera will not only help me achieve my personal goals but also provide an opportunity to develop a multifaceted academic career, to help me fathom all avenues of my talent, such that I am able to contribute my share to new students, science and humanity in full.</i>
+I believe that the courses I have been taking at Coursera for a while will let me develop my skills so that I can be helpful for young students.
+I also believe that the environs of this and other courses in Coursera will not only help me achieve my personal goals but also provide an opportunity to develop a multifaceted academic career, to help me fathom all avenues of my talent, such that I can contribute my share to new students, science and humanity in full.</i>
 </p>

 </div>